Doug Martin (running back): Death

 On October 18, 2025, Martin died at the age of 36.
 According to the Oakland Police Department, they responded to a break-in at a private residence in Oakland during the early morning hours, after Martin allegedly entered a neighbor's home in a disoriented state.
 The police said that they told officers that the suspect was suffering from a "medical emergency".
 Martin was involved in a brief physical struggle with officers attempting to detain him, before being taken into custody.
 He became unresponsive in police custody and was taken to a hospital, where he died.

-Martin's family released a statement saying that he privately "battled mental health challenges that profoundly impacted his personal and professional life.
-Ultimately, mental illness proved to be the one opponent from which Doug could not run."
+Martin's family released a statement saying that he privately "battled mental health challenges that profoundly impacted his personal and professional life."
 His parents had sought medical help for him the morning of his death.
 "Feeling overwhelmed and disoriented, Doug fled his home during the night and entered a neighbor's residence two doors down, where he was taken into custody by police", the family said.